open-cloud/open-cloud.github.io.old/4_notes.md

    an images tab.
 Seems like the later is unnecessary.
 If that's not the case, document the tab.

+9. Make sure user's can't set/unset Admin and Read-Only buttons in Login Details without the proper authorization.
+(And do we really need Read-Only any more?)

+10. Users->Dashboard View != the set of views visible on the user's home page (and does not reflect changes made through the Customize tab).

 ##Incomplete and Undocumented Features

 1. There is only partial support for ServiceClass object.